minelabwot/SWoT/README.md

 ## Proof-of-Concept Demostration
 #### Step 1: UI for Creating New Devices with SWoT-O
 <img src="./Github_src_readme_files/1.jp2"/>
+The instances of WoT Entities are created by a editing tools.
+The tool provide a UI for service modeler to define the descriptive information of a WoT resources.
+The descriptors are annotated with SWoT-O, such as SensorType, Observations(Propoerty), Unit, Owner, Location／Region and Location/Spot.
+Once the WoT Entity is initialized, then the data will be stored into the knowledge stotage ([Jena TDB](./graph1.db) and [Neo4j](./tdb))
 #### Step 2: View constructed domain KB via protege
 <img src="./Github_src_readme_files/2.jp2"/>
 <br>